-Assuming that hatchery and Indian River fish have been straying for decades, and that both these lineages come from similar genetic stock, there is little (if any) concern about preserving the genetically ‘pure’ line of salmon that are adapted to the conditions of the Indian River.
+Assuming that hatchery and Indian River fish have been straying for decades, and that both these lineages come from similar genetic stock, there is little (if any) concern about preserving the distinct genetic lineage of salmon that are adapted to the conditions of the Indian River.
 Instead, the concern is that the abundance of pink salmon originating from the hatchery but spawning in the river may be contributing to such high densities of salmon that they may deleteriously impact the river’s ecosystem.
-When salmon spawn, they remove dissolved oxygen from the water through the direct consumption of O2 while alive and through their decomposition following death (Sergeant et al. 2023).
-High abundances occurring during periods of low river flows are capable of reducing dissolved oxygen concentrations to levels below what is needed for resident fish to survive, especially if these low flows coincide with warm temperatures.
+When salmon spawn, they remove dissolved oxygen from the water through the direct consumption of oxygen while alive and through the respiration of decomposiing microbes following their death (Sergeant et al. 2023).
+High salmon abundances occurring during periods of low river flows can reduce dissolved oxygen concentrations to levels below what is needed for resident fish to survive, especially if these low flows coincide with warm temperatures.
 In stream systems free of hatchery influence, there are natural regulators (density-dependence) that bring the population back into balance when the number of returning spawners exceeds a stream’s carrying capacity.
 For example, at very high densities, females arriving later in a spawning season dig up nests (redds) made by early arriving females, so the stream has a natural limit to production.
 In other instances, females die before spawning if the stream is too crowded and oxygen levels are low.
 In either of these scenarios, the numbers of spawners returning in subsequent years would be subsequently constrained.
 These constraints weaken with the introduction of straying fish from hatcheries, and the question becomes whether these natural processes, and resulting swings in salmon abundance, are exaggerated by strays from nearby hatcheries to the point where the stream ecosystem is disturbed.

 While fish originating from the hatchery may be contributing to the great abundance of pink salmon observed in recent decades at Indian River, it is also possible that the relatively low numbers of spawning pink salmon observed before 1980 may themselves have been historically atypical, and current densities are within the natural range.
 During World War II, US Navy contractors began dredging sand and gravel from the riverbed, as well as from a wooded island at the river’s mouth, to build fortifications and an airport on nearby Japonski Island.
-Park service officials at the time believed that the removal of gravel contributed to several severe floods between 1940 and 1960 (Antonson and Hanable 1987).
+Park Service officials at the time believed that the removal of gravel contributed to several severe floods between 1940 and 1960 (Antonson and Hanable 1987).
 Even with the completion of those fortifications, gravel removal continued in the Indian River delta intermittently until 1960, and anecdotal accounts suggest the river may at times have been restocked with fish from other streams during this period.
 This gravel removal and the accompanying floods profoundly affected the geomorphology of the reaches of Indian River in what is now Sitka National Historical Park, shifting the mouth of the river and stripping away lowlands near the river’s banks, impacting the quality of riparian habitat.
-Kiks.ádi elders have recalled that, before these dredging operations, the pink salmon runs at Indian River were so numerous that “it seemed like you should just be able to walk across the river on the humpies [pink salmon]” (Thornton 1998).
+Kiks.ádi Elders have recalled that, before these dredging operations, the pink salmon runs at Indian River were so numerous that “it seemed like you should just be able to walk across the river on the humpies [pink salmon]” (Thornton 1998).
 It is altogether possible that high pink salmon abundances observed in recent years are not an exception but a return to historic levels.